rolftimmermans/zeromq-ng/README.md

 Next generation ØMQ bindings for Node.js.
 The goals of this library are:
 * Semantically as similar as possible to the native ØMQ library.
 * High performance.
-* Use modern JavaScript and Node.js semantics: promises for consumption with `async`/`await`, async iterators (if available at runtime).
+* Use modern JavaScript and Node.js features: promises for consumption with `async`/`await`, async iterators (if available at runtime).

 # Table of contents